shohei-shibata/homepage/_projects/my-homepage.md

 I actually finished the website 90% of the way using Nextjs...
 But after all, I ended up switching to [Jekyll](https://jekyllrb.com).

-I feel that while Nextjs or Gatsby may have more features than Jekyll, I work really efficiently and stress-free with Jekyll.
-This could be because I'm familiar with it, but I also like that with Jekyll I am coding in plain HTML, only inserting a little bit of Liquid syntax here and there.
+While Nextjs or Gatsby may have more features than Jekyll, I work really efficiently and stress-free with Jekyll.
+This could be because I'm more familiar with it, but I also like that with Jekyll I am coding in plain HTML, only inserting a little bit of Liquid syntax here and there.
 Ultimately HTML is what is delivered to the user, and I am really interestd in learning to write good semantic HTML and making the website as natural as possible to navigate.
-That's hard to manage when the libraries and frameworks generate the HTML for you.
+That can be hard to manage when the libraries and frameworks generate the HTML for you.

 There are definitely many circumstances where React, Next or Gatsby has huge advantages.
 A web app full of interactive elements would be such a case, and in those instances I would reach for them without hesitation in those cases.
 Otherwise, I think it's better to stick to the minimal approach.

 That's my thought on the subject right now, anyway.
-Tomorrow, a new set of circumstances, and maybe a new view on things. :)
+Tomorrow, a new set of circumstances, and maybe a new view on things. 😋

 ### The Design